 It rained during the afternoon.
 That's one of the things I remember from twenty years ago today.

-A few umbrellas appeared as if by magic, handed out by someone.
+A few umbrellas appeared as if by magic, handed out by some unknown person.
 No one complained about the weather.
 Almost no one left, regardless of how long the wait was.
 Sometimes when someone did leave because they finally had to, they usually apologized to no one in particular, as if they had done something wrong.
 They hadn't.
 Everyone understood.

 We were all there for the same reason.

 Three miles further out, my mother's house shook so hard she thought the windows might break.
-A few miles directly north of downtown, the floor of the building in which my sister worked suddenly lifted up, and for a moment, everything was weightless.
+A few miles directly north of downtown, the floor of the building where my sister worked suddenly lifted up, and for a moment, everything was weightless.
 It was accompanied by a sound she'll likely never forget.
 She knew instantly that a bomb had gone off somewhere.
-There would later be reports that the sound of the bomb going off could be heard dozens of miles away, in every direction.
+There would later be reports that the explosion could be heard dozens of miles away, in every direction.

 I've wondered from time to time if I heard or felt the blast, but didn't realize it, sitting there in that waiting room, six miles to the east.
-A major Air Force base sits only two or so miles directly south, and we were used to hearing jets scream by overhead, and the sound of engines roaring to life as they were tested over on the base.
+A major Air Force base is located only a couple of miles directly south, and we were used to hearing jets scream by overhead, and the sound of engines roaring to life as they were tested over at the base.
 So used to such things in fact, that we tended to ignore them, or pay very little attention.

 If those of us in that little waiting room heard or felt anything, it did not register.
 I don't recall hearing or feeling anything at all.

 Sometime shortly after 9:00, a report suddenly came on the TV about some sort of major explosion in downtown Oklahoma City.
 They had no further word, but they would let us know when they did.
-I don't recall much else about that moment except feeling very uneasy as a I listened to that report.
+I don't recall much else about that moment except feeling very uneasy.

 As further reports came in, I found myself more or less praying that it was a gas line explosion.
 Something, anything, other than what I began to fear more and more it might actually be.
 Each report was worse than the one before, and it didn't take long to understand that whatever had happened, it was very bad.